-Our current research examines the molecular mechanisms that maintain the survival and function of hair cells and neurons of the cochlea.
 We study how these homeostatic mechanisms operate under normal conditions and how they respond to environmental stressors, particularly to loud sounds.
 Based on this knowledge, we study if cellular stress could be manipulated for therapeutic purposes to protect against hearing loss.

 Our experimental approach involves in vivo functional measurements of hearing, use of various transgenic mouse models, analysis of gene and protein expression, versatile microscopic imaging, organotypic cultures, and viral-mediated gene transfer and drug delivery to the cochlea.

-We have recently shown the mode of action of JNK/c-Jun stress signaling in the lesioned cochlea.
+We have shown the mode of action of JNK/c-Jun stress signaling in the lesioned cochlea.
 We have provided genetic and pharmacological evidence that inhibition of JNK/c-Jun signaling acutely following noise exposure attenuates hair cell loss (Anttonen, Herranen et al., eNeuro 2016).
-Most recently, we have studied the role of JNK/c-Jun, ERK and NF-kB stress pathways in the lateral wall of the cochlea.
+We have studied the role of JNK/c-Jun, ERK and NF-kB stress pathways in the lateral wall of the cochlea.
 We have implicated the lateral wall stress response in inflammation, in the sensitivity of hair cells to loud sounds, and in aging (Herranen et al., JARO 2018).

 We have recently described the modes of hair cell death and the events of actin cytoskeleton-based wound healing in the lesioned organ of Corti of the cochlea, using serial block-face scanning electron microscopy (SBEM).
 This method is very suitable for 3D subcellular modelling of the organ of Corti (Anttonen et al., JARO 2014, eNeuro 2017).